Home

 This grief poem developed in a trauma healing class.
 The instructor was telling us that when we repeat the same story over and over to ourselves it creates grooves in the thought patterns in our brain.
 As with grooves in a dirt field, it becomes easier for us to just stay in the grooves.

 This story of less than 100 words can be written in a paragraph.
 But as I was writing my story, I found that complete sentences took up too many unnecessary words.
-So I shortened it into a grief poem.
-The first poem I had written in years.
+So I shortened it into a poem.
+It was the first poem I had written in years.
 This was it (For those who will feel the need to count, yes, I know it is 101 words!):

 GOD, LIFE, AND LOVE